 - Track and understand each Team's historical average output, increasing forecast accuracy.

-View Epics and Milestones by Team
+View Epics and Objectives by Team

-Epics and Milestones allow larger projects to be tracked and viewed across your organization.
+Epics and Objectives allow larger projects to be tracked and viewed across your organization.
 Viewing each page by Team allows the members of that Team as well and anyone in the Workspace to quickly see progress toward company initiatives and whether projects are on track.